 With snagging surveys costing on average £300-£600 versus the cost of a new home purchase, you are almost certain to see value for money.
 Though newly built homes won’t have the issues that can come with older properties, they are not flawless.

 The survey can provide peace of mind for new buyers, but it can also save you money further down the line.
 If an issue is highlighted early on, it can be made right by the housebuilder.
+You can also use the snagging survey to negotiate money off the new build.
 However, if an issue went unnoticed and developed, it could cost a homeowner when the home is out of warranty.